-These furnaces have been specifically designed to burn wood chips, wood pellets and coal and as such, are not intended for burning any other fuels such as rubber, material treated with petroleum products, leaves, paper products, cardboard, plastic or garbage.
+These furnaces have been specifically designed to burn wood chips and as such, are not intended for burning any other fuels such as rubber, material treated with petroleum products, leaves, paper products, cardboard, plastic or garbage.
 Burning these fuels in your furnace will result in the warranty on the furnace being voided.